-P. Deferred Outflows/Inflows of Resources - In addition to assets, the Statement of Net Position reports a separate section for deferred outflows of resources.
-This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense) until then.
-The Hospitals has the following items that qualify for reporting in this category: the accumulated decrease in fair value of hedging derivatives, deferred loss on refunding, deferred outflows related to pensions, and deferred outflows related to other postemployment benefits.
+- P. Deferred Outflows/Inflows of Resources Deferred outflows of resources represent a consumption of net position that applies to future periods and so will not be recognized as an outflow of resources (expense) until then.
+Deferred inflows of resources represent an acquisition of net position that applies to future periods and so will not be recognized as an inflow of resources (revenue) until then. - Q. Net Position The Hospitals' net position is classified as follows:

-In addition to liabilities, the Statement of Net Position reports a separate section for deferred inflows of resources.
-This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until then.
-The Hospitals has the following items that qualify for reporting in this category: deferred inflows related to pensions and deferred inflows related to other postemployment benefits.

-Q. Net Position - The Hospitals' net position is classified as follows: